From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Problem Setup and Main Results

 \section{Problem Setup and Main Results}

 Throughout the paper $\M$ will denote a smooth, connected, orientable, compact, Riemannian manifold of dimension $m$, without boundary, embedded in $\R^d$.
 In particular, the Riemannian metric tensor on $\M$ is the one inherited from $\R^d$.
 This will allow us to relate the geodesic distance on $\M$ with the Euclidean metric for points on $\M$ that are close enough.
-We use $\vol_\M$ to represent $\M$'s volume form, and without the loss of generality we we will assume that the manifold $\M$ is normalized so that $\vol_\M(\M)=1$, and in particular $\nu:=\vol_{\M}$ is a probability measure (the uniform distribution) on $\M$.
+We use $\vol_\M$ to represent $\M$'s volume form, and without \rem{the} loss of generality \rem{we we will} assume that the manifold $\M$ is normalized so that $\vol_\M(\M)=1$, and in particular $\nu:=\vol_{\M}$ is a probability measure (the uniform distribution) on $\M$.
 We let $i_\M>0$ be the injectivity radius of $\M$, which defines the maximum radius of a $m$-dimensional ball centered at the origin of an arbitrary tangent plane $\T_x\M$ for which the exponential map $\exp_x: \T_x\M \rightarrow \M$ is a diffeomorphism.
-Other notions from differential geometry that will be used in this paper are discussed in Chapters 1-3 in~\cite{docarmo1992riemannian}, and will be introduced here as needed.
+Other notions from differential geometry that are used in the paper are discussed in Chapters 1-3 in~\cite{docarmo1992riemannian}, and are introduced as needed.

 Throughout the paper we will use letters like $v , \tilde v$ to represent tangent vectors on $\M$.
 We will use $u,\tilde u$ to represent discrete functions from $\M_n$ into $\R$, and use $f,\tilde f$ to represent functions from $\M$ into $\R$.
-For two sets we write $A \ominus B = (A \backslash B) \cup (B \backslash A)$ to denote their symmetric difference.
+For two sets we write $A \Delta B = (A \backslash B) \cup (B \backslash A)$ to denote their symmetric difference.